stschoelzel/g-zero-Gasmania-Recharged/README.md

 High Altitude is the dominant position.
 Flying High makes a driver dangerous as an aggressor and very resilient as a target.
 Low altitude makes a car fast and fragile.

 > ##### SCALE NOTE
-> These cars are travelling at 300 to 1800 km/h.
+> These cars are travelling at 300 to over 2000 km/h.
 A graze is not a nudge.
 The reason a Heavy result is only 3 G-Force tokens is that at these speeds, the collision itself is measured in milliseconds.
 Debris from a destroyed object hangs in the air for only a few seconds, but at these velocities a few seconds is a full lap for the pack behind.
 This is why Burst Templates persist for the duration of the round (see Burst Templates below).

 ---